ge00rg/website-heroku/README.md

 Edit and create new entries at your heart's delight (while preserving the correct syntax of course).

 The publications are later automatically sorted by year, but **within a year the order within the file is preserved**.

+### Preprints

+A publication can be marked as a preprint by adding the line `"preprint": "true"` to its json entry.
+If this line is absent, it is simply assumed that the paper in question is not a preprint and the site will deploy correctly.
+Preprints are listed at the very top of the page under the heading (surprise!)
+"Preprints".
+Obviously, once the the paper gets published, the preprint entry has to be removed manually.

 <a name="news"></a>
 ## 7. News